Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning: Experiments

+This experiment uses a trained model and compares the uncertainty estimation methods: NS, FSA, CB, FUT, BICHO.
+It is expected that a pre-trained dynamics model predicts reliably outcomes of immediate actions and can project a number of steps $i<H$ reliably, and any variability in $i$ is attributable to task complexity.
+We quantify $i$ for each method and environment (see appendix) and also the corresponding percentage of replanning.

-Each dynamics model is pre-trained by running Algorithm \ref{alg:algorithm} (no skip) from scratch five times and selecting the best performing model.
-As a result, we obtain one dynamics model parameters and replay buffer per task, which we use to evaluate our methods.
+A dynamics model is pre-trained for each environment by running Algorithm \ref{alg:algorithm} (no skip) from scratch five times and selecting the best performing model.
+As a result, we obtain one dynamics model, parameters and replay buffer per task, which we use to evaluate our methods.
 For each method, the different hyperparameters are empirically evaluated to find out how robust are the algorithms with respect to hyper-parameters across the different environments.
-The amount of recalculated trajectories is reported and the corresponding performance in terms of reward per episode.
+We report the amount of replanning and the corresponding performance in terms of reward per episode.

-\paragraph{Procedure.} We validate each method hyper-parameter with 10 runs per task with different random seeds and randomized initial conditions.
+We validate each method hyper-parameter with 10 runs per task with different random seeds and randomized initial conditions.
 We report the episode reward as the maximum reward obtained by the agent in an episode over 10 runs.
 For NS, we used $n \in \{0-19\}$ steps, where $n = 0$ recalculates at every step and it will be used as a baseline comparison.
-For FSA, we use we use constants $c=\{0.1, 0.15, 0.25, 0.35, 0.5, .75, 0.85, 0.9, .95, .99, .999\}$.
+For FSA, we use constants $c=\{0.1, 0.15, 0.25, 0.35, 0.5, .75, 0.85, 0.9, .95, .99, .999\}$.
 The error distribution $\mathbb{E}$ is constructed from error of the state prediction and the actual state in the environment, using the data set obtained while pre-training the dynamics model.
-Note that errors do not follow a normal distribution (as determined by D’Agostino and Pearson’s test~\cite{DAgostino1973,DAgostino1971}) and thus the percentiles will be used in the Algorithm~\ref{alg:fac_filter} to determine whether a trajectory should be recalculated.
+As the collected errors did not follow a normal distribution, the percentiles will be used in the Algorithm~\ref{alg:fac_filter} to determine whether a trajectory should be recalculated.
 In \emph{CB}, we evaluate different values of $C_{cb}=\{0.0,...,2.00\}$ in steps of $0.05$.
+We expect that a higher value of $C_{cb}$ will make the algorithm decrease the performance, on the other hand a very low value of $C_{cb}$ will make the the algorithm too selective and will result in no skipping at all.
+In \emph{FUT} and \emph{BICHO}, we evaluate different values of $\beta=\{0.025, ..., 1024\}$ for different value of look ahead steps, $C_{FUT|BICHO}$, ranging from 1 to $H$.
+We report the best $c_{FUT|BICHO}$ for the full range of $\beta$.